-You have eCommerce website and you need to implement SSL (secure socket layer) certificate on your commercial website.
-You have two options either you buy SSL Certificate issued by Trusted Certificate Authority or you can issue Self-signed certificate for yourself.
+You have eCommerce website and you need to implement SSL (secure socket layer) certificate on your commercial website then have two options either buy SSL Certificate issued by Trusted Certificate Authority or you can issue Self-signed certificate for yourself.
 SSL Certificate can be issued by anybody using freely available software like Open SSL or Microsoft’s Certificate Services manager.
 This SSL Certificates are known as self-signed SSL Certificate.

 The main difference between both certificates is your browser can easily identify your SSL Certificate.
 When your browser finds the http connection with a server with the self-signed certificate the user will have security alert message.
 This alert message informs the user that the Certificate has not been issued by an organization that the user can trust.
 This type of message is not suitable for commercial websites.

 Thus, self-signed SSL Certificate is not right option for ecommerce websites, which involved money transaction.
 In order to get rid of this message the SSL Certificate must be signed by Certificate Authority.
 This Certificate Authorities are third party entity that verifies the identity of an online business and then guarantees for that identity through the issuance of the Digital Certificate.